 Step 2: Making Sugar Syrup

-Take a thick bottom pan and add water and sugar to it.
+Take a thick bottom pan.
+To this add water and sugar.
 Stir and bring this to boil.

 Bring this to boil and continue to cook on low flame till the sugar syrup turns lightly thick.

-In a pan add ghee and fry raisins and cashew nuts separately till they turn lightly brown.
+In a pan add ghee and fry raisins, almonds, pistachios and cashew nuts separately till they turn lightly brown.